rransom200/rransom200/README.md

 ## 👋 Hi, I'm Ryan
-A Computer Science and Engineering student minoring in Cyber Security at University of Nevada, Reno
+A Computer Science and Engineering student at University of Nevada, Reno

 ### List of Relevant Courses